 Newspaper Clipping 1 added |

-Then the newspaper disappears from the desk and there is no way to examine it and activate the unused dialog.
+The newspaper then disappears from the desk, making it impossible to examine it again and activate the unused dialogue.

 Phoenix: